craig-riecke/dishtruck/README.md

-# dishtruck
+# dish truck

-Dishtruck is a service that provides sanitized reusable togo containers
+Dish Truck is a service that provides sanitized reusable togo containers